September 10, 2007 (from philly.com)

 We intend to ask the Chamber for response.
 Yes, the Chamber, led by Joseph Frick of

-Independence Blue Cross, and some other business people have been
+Independence Blue Cross, and some other business people have been speaking up and

 taking some action about the violence and the need for busineess community involvement.